 C. WAITLIST PROCESS

 The process for adding your name to a waitlist, removing your name from a waitlist, or enrolling in a course from a waitlist will be described in detail during Orientation, and will be clarified in separate documentation.
-If your name is on a waitlist it will remain there, in priority order, until a space in the course or seminar becomes available.
+If your name is on a waitlist, it will remain there, in priority order, unless and until a space in the course or seminar becomes available.

 D. COURSES REQUIRING PERMISSION

-Courses requiring special permission from the instructor for admission may be added only after the student registering for the course obtains approval (in the form of an e-mail or other written permission) from the course instructor.
-In all cases, students should carefully review course descriptions to comply with special prerequisites or restrictions.
+Courses requiring permission from the instructor for admission may be added only after the student registering for the course obtains approval (in the form of an e-mail or other written permission) from the course instructor.
+In all cases, students should carefully review course descriptions to comply with all prerequisites as well as any restrictions.